“I was blown away by the Almeida’s revival of Spring Awakening”

 A post-show talk with members of the company.
 Free to same-day ticket holders.

 All concession tickets are limited and subject to availability.
 Proof of eligibility is required.
-Concessions in the final week of performances are only valid for D/deaf and disabled bookings.
+Concessions in the final two weeks of performances are only valid for D/deaf and disabled bookings.
 More info

 D/deaf and disabled patrons and a companion can buy tickets for £25 (£30 on selected performances) by calling the Box Office on 020 7359 4404.